 Winter weather means soup.
-For my family, soup usually means something extremely hearty that sticks to your ribs and will keep you warm through a cold night on the Great Plains. (which, if you’ve never experienced it, can be very cold indeed!)
-For me the king of all rich and hearty soups is potato soup and this is my take on it.
+For my family, soup usually means something extremely hearty that sticks to your ribs and will keep you warm through a cold night on the Great Plains.
+(Which, if you’ve never experienced it, gets very cold indeed!)
+For me the king of all rich and hearty soups is potato bacon soup and this is my take on it.

-This soup is hearty and filling.
+This soup is filling, very filling.
 It’s incredibly thick, sumptuous, rich and warming.
 It’s slightly thicker than most potato soups and the bacon adds a certain richness to the earthy flavor of the potatoes that I don’t think ham quite accomplishes, though it’s the more traditional addition to this dish.

 A warning, though.
 If you’re looking for something light, this ain’t it.
-There’s enough cream and butter in this recipe to make staunch dieters cower in fear, and your cholesterol levels may never be the same again.
-Having said this, I only recommend this dish as an occasional treat.
-One to be savored when the weather is chill and the nights are long.
+There’s enough cream and butter in this potato bacon soup recipe to make staunch dieters cower in fear, and your cholesterol levels may never be the same again.
+Having said this, I only recommend this as an occasional treat.
+One you’ll savor when the weather is chill and the nights are long.
 It’s not every day fare, it’s comfort food at the highest level, with the calorie count to match.

 This recipe makes enough to serve about eight people, but don’t worry about scaling back if you’re only serving one or two.
-It freezes extremely well and can be kept sealed in the chill chest for three to six months in airtight containers.
+It freezes extremely well and easily stores frozen for three to six months in airtight containers.
 That way it’s just waiting for you the next time the weather gets seriously chilly and you’re in need of a wintertime booster shot of soothing warmth.

 - 1/2 lb (1/2 package) thick cut pepper bacon, cooked until crisp and chopped